trigg/DiscordOverlayLinux/README.md

 Grab it from the AUR: https://aur.archlinux.org/packages/discord-overlay-git

 Others:
-Download and run with Python3
+Clone/Download the repo and `pip install .`

 ## Usage